nautobot/nautobot-ansible/docs/plugins/role_module.rst

 ..
 Description

-- Creates or removes ipam roles from Nautobot
+- Creates, updates or removes roles from Nautobot

 ..
 Aliases